visotoniki9-zz/math/Probability/1_Counting.md

 ## Permutations

 In combinatorics, a permutation is an ordering of a list of objects.
 For example, arranging four people in a line is equivalent to finding permutations of four objects.
-More abstractly, each of the following is a permutation of the letters a, b, c,a,b,c, and dd:
+More abstractly, each of the following is a permutation of the letters a, b, c,a,b,c, and d:

 $$
 \begin{aligned}